Rivals ponder how to break Bayern Munich's grip on Bundesliga - RFI

 Bayern host Schalke at the Allianz Arena to kick-off the Bundesliga season just 26 days after lifting the Champions League trophy in Lisbon to complete the treble.

-They stand to play 57 games in a condensed 2020/21 fixture list, due to the knock-on effects of the coronavirus pandemic, but on Friday, Bayern will be able to play in front of a small number of fans for the first time since March.
+They stand to play 57 games in a 2020/21 fixture list condensed by the knock-on effects of the coronavirus pandemic, but at least on Friday, Bayern will be able to play in front of a small number of fans for the first time since March.

 However, they have already lost three of the Champions League-winning squad.